infinitered/solidarity/README.md

 ![solidarity logo](./_art/solidarity-logo.png)
 -----

-An environment checking tool for verifying dependencies across machines for their dependant projects.

 Package management `.lock` files help zero in on project dependencies, but some tech stacks need so much more!
 Look at React Native which needs a specific Android SDK, Pods, Xcode, node, & even versions of NPM and Yarn.
 Solidarity is the perfect tool for making sure your team is sharing the same complex environment without the sharing the same environment complexity.

 ![solidarity action](./_art/action-shot.png)
+Solidarity is an environment checker for project dependencies across multiple machines.

 ## How do I use it?
 Most of the time you'll just be typing the base command, to check your environment.